rajaminyak/Neighborhood-Monitoring/README.md

 # Neighborhood-Monitoring
-To monitor thief in my neighborhood
+To monitor empty house while the owner is away so neighbors could help to prevent thief